 - Paraffinum Liquidum – mineral oil, derivative from petroleum.
 It forms a layer on the skin making it feel soft but doesn’t allow it to breathe.

 - Calcium Hydroxide – works with Potassium Thioglycolate to dissolve hair.
 A known skin irritant and corrosive.
 It can cause serious eye damage if it gets into the eyes.
-However, when used following with instructions and safety limits, it is considered to be safe.
+However, when used following instructions and safety limits, it is considered to be safe.

 - Ceteareth-20 – a synthetic ingredient used to improve the texture and stability of a product.
 It is an emulsifier (keeps water and oil together) and penetration enhancer.